Donald Trump Fast Facts

-(CNN)Here's a look at the life of 2016 GOP presidential candidate and businessman, Donald Trump.
+(CNN)Here's a look at the life of President-elect and businessman Donald Trump.

 Personal: